Personal Loan Calculator

 How to Use This Personal Loan Calculator

 Estimate your monthly payment, total interest, and effective APR in under a minute.
-This calculator is built for US and Canadian personal loan borrowers who want to compare terms, fees, and payment frequencies before applying.
+Compare terms, origination fees, and payment frequencies before applying.

 1. Enter the loan amount you need